kashodiya/my-open-webui/README.md

 ```

 ### Track the setup of software in EC2
-- SSH into the server, and execute
+- SSH into the EC2, and execute
 ```bash
 tail_setup_log
 ```